 Detangles Hair

-The mustache area is not as big as beards, which tangles hair and makes it difficult to trim.
+The mustache area is not as big as the beard, which tangles hair and makes it difficult to trim.
 Plus, the density also contributes to hairs tangling up.
-Even beard care products fail in detangling or keeping the beard in position.
+Even beard care products fail in detangling or keeping the whole beard in position.
 That’s where trimming comes to the rescue in such situations.
 Use a scissor or trimmer and cut unwanted mustache hairs.

 No Split Ends